zmalone/chef-web-docs/source/screencasts/fundi-webinar-week-3.md

 Opscode publishes a public AMI on EC2 that may be used for the training lab.

-- Search for ‘oc-training-public’
+- Search for 'oc-training-public' (ami-641c8e0d)
 - m1.small should be sufficient
 - Open ports 22, 80-90 in security group

 ##### Use the BETA Chef Training Lab

 Opscode is working with cloudshare to beta test a [Chef training lab][chef-lab].
 This lab is intended for use with the Chef Fundamentals Webinar series.
+Would you like to help us test this solution out?
+[Launch your own training lab now][chef-lab].

 Questions?
 Please email us at [training@opscode.com][trainging-at-opscode-com].